Art Contests, Competitions, Offers & Shows

 The right way to do it?
 Instead of spamming everyone at once, search potential galleries or art world contacts one-by-one to determine whether your art is something they might be interested in seeing more of and learning more about.
 Getting personal is absolutely the best way to go.
 Still itching to buy that mailing or email list?
 Ask the company selling the list for the names of 10-20 artists who have already bought it, contact them and find out how effective the list was.
 If the seller refuses to give names, it's probably best to move on.

 Some of these galleries also make it seem like they have a selection process for the artists they exhibit.
-They may or may not, but it's your responsibility find out, to learn what that process is, and to get specific details directly from the source.
+They may or may not, but it's your responsibility find out, to learn what that process is and to get specific details directly from the source.
 You want that process to be something more than you write them a check; they give you a show.

 * Show offers that promise reviews of your art, exposure to curators or museums, significant advertising and other forms of art world publicity in exchange for a fee.
 Again, it's your responsibility to verify all such claims.
 Besides their own websites, do they have a significant online presence?
 Which curators will see your art?
 What publications will print the reviews and are they in-house (published by the people offering the show or exposure) or independently published ones that are read and respected throughout the art world?
 Ask which critics will write the reviews (or have written reviews of their past shows or events)?
 And ask for examples of those reviews.
 What publicity will you get?
 Where will the advertising appear?
 What past successes can the gallery or enterprise report?
 Do they even know who you are and what your art looks like or is their offer simply part of a mass mailing or emailing?
 Once again, either ask them for the names of 10-20 artists who have paid for these services or better yet, take those names directly off of the offerer's website and call or email them to find out what they got for their money.

-For example, I received an offer once about a competition that had supposedly been going on for the better part of 20 years.
+As an aside, I received an offer once about a competition that had supposedly been going on for the better part of 20 years.
 I emailed the sponsor and asked them to email me the winners of the past competitions in this series and, you guessed it, I never heard back.
 Still thinking about entering?
 Then here's the drill: Check the contest or competition's online profile and make sure it extends beyond the people or organization sponsoring it.
 Get the names of artists who have already participated, either from the website's lists of previous participants or directly from the people producing the competition, and do due diligence.
 Whether artists won or lost is not what you're after, but rather did they make any sales or get ANY feedback or positive response or career advancement whatsoever?
 If you're gonna pay, it's always nice to get something in return.
 Simply seeing pictures of your art on a website or hanging in a show may be personally gratifying, but is that really enough?

 * A variation on the above example is periodicals that will give you an article in exchange for purchasing a certain amount of ad space.
 People in the art business know which publications operate this way and generally do not take their content very seriously because it's based on who pays rather than on who's good.
 Again, always research first.
 Contact artists who've taken out ads or who have been featured in articles and see what they have to say.
 If you hear enough positives, go ahead and participate.
 If not, it's probably best to move on.

 * Websites offering to sell your art online for a fee.
 Some have high online profiles; others just say they do.
 Some are good for selling art; others just say they are.
 For instance, I once received an invitation to sell my art (I'm not an artist, remember?) on "one of the world's most important art sites" which turned out to be nothing of the sort.
-Corroborate all such claims with concrete proof, in this case, that this website is a major online player.
+Corroborate all such "important or high profile" claims with concrete proof, in this case, that this website is a major online player.
 You can check any website's traffic and rankings on sites like Alexa.
 After researching their rankings, check online reviews of the site, contact participating artists who show on the site to see how they're doing and find out what kinds of returns they're getting on their investments.
 Selling art online is never easy, especially if you're not well known, especially on a website that offers thousands of works of art by hundreds of artists-- selling art against these kinds of odds is almost like winning the lottery.

 * Anyone who wants money up front to be your agent, broker, or representative.
 As with galleries where you pay up front, these individuals have significant less incentive to peddle your art when you pay them first.
 In fact, paying them to represent you may actually be a disincentive-- they've already made their nut.
 But wait; it can get even worse.
 For example, you pay them X amount of dollars to represent you for three months or six months or whatever, the time passes, they sell nothing, and then they ask for more money, perhaps giving you the impression that sales are in the offing, it takes time to get your name out there, whatever.